parkour86/VanitySearch/README.md

 **This fork fixes header/hash file issues that previously prevented the script from building, and updates the Makefile so GPU builds generate valid keys and pass checksum validation.**

+**Note:** This version compiles successfully for **all NVIDIA GPUs listed below** — from GTX 10-series to RTX 50-series, including H100 and H200.

 ---

 ### Supported NVIDIA GPU Series